NNPDF/nnpdf/README.md

 ### Layout documentation

-For specifications about data please check the APFELcomb repository.
+For specifications about data please check the `nnpdfcpp` repository in `data/doc`.